-Start by treating the virtual conference as seriously as you would one that you were physically attending by blocking out your calendar with sections of time set aside for each event.
+Start by treating the virtual conference as seriously as you would one you were physically attending by blocking out your calendar with sections of time set aside for each event.
 During these times, make attending virtual sessions and other events your priority, reducing competing obligations as much as you can.
-Prioritize the sessions you most want to attend, then block out some time for sessions that are less critical but which you still wish to see.
+Prioritize the sessions you most want to attend, then block out some time for less critical sessions but which you still wish to see.
 Close the door to your room and put up a “Do not disturb” sign.
 Close email and social media windows in your browser—you wouldn’t be checking them if you were a physical audience member.
 Tell anyone you’re expecting not to call or text between the times you’ve blocked out; use the conference’s scheduled breaks to address these other obligations instead.
 In the meantime, take notes on a notepad, just as if the presenter were in the room with you.

 Even though you’re attending sessions from your home, it’s still less intimidating to attend a conference with a group of people you know.
 Find out if any colleagues are also attending AIHce EXP, and plan to take some sessions together.
-Agree to talk briefly on Skype, Zoom, or another social media platform afterwards to share your experiences.
+Agree to talk briefly on Skype, Zoom, or another social media platform afterward to share your experiences.
 Isolation can be exhausting, so reach out to others in whatever ways you can.

 Finally, virtual conference sessions do have an advantage over their in-person counterparts.
 In addition to taking place in the comfort of your own home, recordings and replays are typically available after the session is over.
 Full virtual conference registrants automatically receive access to this year’s AIHce EXP OnDemand, which will be available mid-July through December 31, 2021.